 Chairman of the Board

 We recognize the importance of being a good corporate citizen in every region where we operate.
 We are committed to the welfare of our employees, stakeholders and business partners and we work together with the local communities to provide employment opportunities and social benefits, leaving a positive long-lasting footprint on their sustainable economic development.
 Our focus also remains on protecting the environment affected by our business activities.
 We will continue to hold ourselves to high ethical standards.

 We adhere to an environmental policy which recognizes that the protection of the natural environment during the course of our exploration, mining, processing and closure activities is an integral part of our business and a key corporate responsibility.
 Our environmental management practices comply with the international regulatory requirements which govern our business.
 We are committed to continuously improving our environmental sustainability strategies.

-The Pirquitas mine is the largest historical producer of tin and silver in Argentina and there is a long legacy of mining at the site.
-The extraction practices of earlier periods often had adverse effects on the surrounding environment.
+The Pirquitas mine is the largest historical producer of tin and silver in Argentina, although tin is no longer produced at the site.
+With a long legacy of mining at the site, the extraction practices of earlier periods often had adverse effects on the surrounding environment.
 Dredge mining for tin from the Río Pircas gravels to the east of the old town of Pirquitas took place from 1933 to 1949.
 Underground mining began in 1936 from the San Miguel shaft at Pirquitas and continued through 1989.
 The underground workings were closed in 1990 and subsequently flooded.